Information for auditors of real estate and conveyancer trust accounts.

 Audit lodgement deadlines

 This is an extension of the normal deadline of 30 September.
-We have extended the deadline to support auditors as you get used to using Auditors Report Online for the first time.
+We have extended the deadline for 2020 due to the impact of COVID-19.

 Why has the audit process changed?